 Mechanics of ULWR Certification of an Honors Thesis

-- Discuss these guidelines with your thesis advisor, and receive his or her signature on this form (available from the Honors Program office or the Sweetland Center for Writing).
+- Discuss these guidelines with your thesis advisor, and receive his or her signature on this form (available at this link, in the Honors office or the Sweetland Center for Writing).

 - Deliver completed Intent form to the Honors Office.
 This will be reviewed and signed, and a copy will be made for your file.